Apply to our international Master's Programmes

 The University of Vaasa is a multidisciplinary and internationally recognised business-oriented university on the western coast of Finland.

 You will find more information about the study options and instructions on how to apply here.

-If you have any questions about the available studies or the admissions process, you are welcome to contact us by e-mail at admissions(at)uwasa.fi.
+If you have any questions about the admissions process, you are welcome to contact us by e-mail at admissions(at)uwasa.fi.

 The eligibility for studies in the Master's programmes is evaluated on the basis of your previous education.
 According to the Universities Act (558/2009), section 37, eligible for studies leading only to a higher university degree shall be a person who has

 3. an applicable education completed abroad which in the awarding country gives eligibility for corresponding higher education.

 The function of the Finnish universities is stipulated in legislation.
 The Universities Act (558/2009) and the Government Decree on University Degrees, among other decrees, define the objectives, extent and overall structure of degrees.
 The quality assurance system of the university has passed the audit conducted by the Finnish Higher Education Evaluation Council (FINHEEC).